Gomboc-AI/ide-extension/README.md

 ## Getting Started
 To begin using the Gomboc VSCode plugin, you will need to acquire an API key.
 You can follow the [setup steps in our docs](https://docs.gomboc.ai/#id-1.-get-started-in-vs-code).

-Once you have the API key go to `Settings > Extensions > Gomboc` and drop it in the `Api Key` field.
+Once you have the API key go to `Settings > Extensions > Gomboc` and drop it in the `API Key` field.

 That's all you need!

 ### Commands
-* `Test Api Key` - Test your api key connection and make sure that it can hit our server
+* `Test API Key` - Test your api key connection and make sure that it can hit our server
-* `Show organization frameworks` - Display the security policy that your organization has enabled
+* `Show organization benchmark` - Display the security policy that your organization has enabled
 * `Scan current file or scenario` - Perform a scan

 ## Why Gomboc AI?